Mistralys/starfield-load-order/README.md

 - Keep mods that add items in the same load order position: The item IDs are directly related to the load order.
 Let's say that you use a mod that adds a new spacesuit, and it is Nr #5 in your load order.
-If you install a mod above it and it is suddenly at Nr #6, the spacesuit will no longer be available.
+If you install a mod above it, and it is suddenly at Nr #6, the spacesuit will no longer be available.

 ## Mod List